The Best Cape Cod Wineries & Vineyards (From a Local)

 Oh yeah, and that little movie and its three sequels about a man-eating great white shark that attacks beachgoers.
 (Don’t worry, it’s just Hollywood!)

 But did you know Cape Cod is also a great destination for wine lovers?
-As a Massachusetts gal, it’s one of my favorite local vacation spots for catching some rays and sipping some great vino.
+As a Massachusetts gal and a certified wine expert, it’s one of my favorite local vacation spots for catching some rays and sipping some great vino.

 When you’ve had your fill of sunbathing and you want an upgrade from those White Claws stashed in your cooler, check out these top Cape Cod wineries.